 contents of the Information field shall apply to the nontransmitted BSSID.
 Otherwise, a non-AP STA receiving

-the frame shall not consider the element to be part of the nontransmitted BSSID profile.
+the frame shall not consider the element (#20073)included in the frame outside the nontransmitted BSSID profile, to be part of the nontransmitted BSSID profile.